-Portuguese voted Sunday in an election seen as a test of four years of austerity, with the centre-right coalition that pushed through the punishing bailout seen as the favourite but unlikely to win a clear mandate.
+Portugal voted Sunday in an election seen as a test of four years of austerity, with the centre-right coalition that pushed through the punishing bailout seen as the favourite — but unlikely to win a clear mandate.

-Prime Minister Pedro Passos Coelho’s “Portugal Ahead” coalition — joining his centre-right Social Democratic Party with the conservative Popular Party — has made a surprising comeback in opinion polls, with most putting it ahead despite the harsh cuts it has enacted.
+Prime Minister Pedro Passos Coelho’s “Portugal Ahead” coalition — joining his centre-right Social Democratic Party with the conservative Popular Party — has made a surprising comeback, with polls putting it ahead despite the harsh cuts its has enacted.

 The coalition, in power since 2011, had 37.5 percent support against 32.5 percent for the main opposition Socialists led by Antonio Costa, a popular former mayor of Lisbon, in an average of the latest surveys.

-The rival Socialists have promised to ease the painful reforms, but neither side is likely to win an absolute majority in the 230-seat parliament.
+The Socialists have vowed to ease the painful reforms they claim went further than its creditors demanded, but neither side is likely to win an absolute majority in the 230-seat parliament.

 “The Portuguese want a change of government and policies, and open a new cycle of hope,” Costa said after casting his ballot.

-With apathy gripping many voters, pollsters predict the numbers opting to stay at home may even surpass the record 42 percent recorded in the last election.
+With apathy gripping many voters, pollsters predict the numbers staying at home may even surpass the record 42 percent recorded in the last election.